Luke Littler: Personal life

 In February 2025, Littler was made an honorary citizen of his hometown Warrington by Warrington Borough Council at a ceremony at the Parr Hall to recognise his contribution to the borough and his "outstanding achievements" in the sport of darts.
 Littler described the accolade as "a real honour".
+In July 2026, a mural of Littler was unveiled on the side of Golden Square Shopping Centre in Warrington; he attended the unveiling, where he signed the artwork, took photos with fans, and played darts in front of the crowd.